Why did we create Lunatask?

 - Leave task prioritization on me.
 I remember everything and know what is important to you, how much time each task will take, what state it is in, or how old it is.
 I'll take the mental overhead of prioritizing tasks all the time off your shoulders.

 - What's next should be obvious, what's on top the list is the next thing.
 I push you to finish older tasks first, unless the newer ones have a higher priority, so no task is left behind.

 - I'm opinionated.
-I use battle-tested productivity techniques like Kanban or Must/Should/Want methodology to get you organized.
+I use battle-tested productivity techniques like Kanban, Eisenhower Matrix, or Must/Should/Want Method to get you organized.

 - I make everything visual.
 Whether it is the habit tracker being filled with color throughout the day, or the task list bubbling the most important tasks on the top.